UTEP vs. Rice NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Miners have been favored by 10 points or more once this season and covered the spread.

-- UTEP's games this year have gone over the total in four out of nine opportunities (44.4%).
+- UTEP's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).

-- This year, the Miners have turned the ball over 18 times, three more than the Owls' takeaways (15).
+- The Miners have turned the ball over three more times (18 total) than the Owls have forced a turnover (15) this season.

 - Find the latest spread and moneyline odds for UTEP at SISportsbook.